frc3197/Eileen-Documentation/doc/Class Documentation/Subsystems/Arm.rst

 ~~~~~~~~~~~~
 public Arm()
 ~~~~~~~~~~~~
 Constructor for Arm.

 Both motors are set to brake mode.

+The motors are brushless.

+Limit Switches are normally open.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 public void initDefaultCommand()